harrywang/harrywang.github.io/_posts/2022-02-08-python-cheatsheet.md

 ---
 layout: post-toc
 title: Python Cheatsheet
-tags: tutorial open-source
+tags: tutorial coding
 ---

-This Python Cheatsheet is from [https://www.pythoncheatsheet.org/](https://www.pythoncheatsheet.org/).
+This Python Cheatsheet is revised based on [this one](https://www.pythoncheatsheet.org/).

 ## Python Basics